 PCT for Women

 One of the mildest steroids available today, and for this reason, it’s also quite popular among women for boosting muscle bulk and even gaining strength.
-Women who are new to anabolic steroids are often confused about PCT.
+Women who are new to Anabolic steroids are often confused about PCT.

-The truth is that women have little to no need to ever run PCT because they do not need to be concerned with their testosterone levels.
+The truth is that women have little to no need to ever run Anavar PCT because they do not need to be concerned with their testosterone levels.
 They are so low to start with that it will have little to no effect on them.

 With that said, some women do experience side effects when they simply go off steroids after a long cycle.
 This is because it is, in fact, a hormone, and any kind of hormone fluctuation in the female body can lead to unwanted effects.

 These may include things like hot flashes or Mood swings – things women may experience during menopause as their hormones begin to decrease.
 Fortunately, even though PCT isn’t necessary, it is possible to avoid most of these side effects with a tapering dose at the end of the cycle.
 The chart below shows an example of a tapering 10-week cycle.

 Though 10 weeks is arguably a very long time to draw out a cycle, bear in mind that the dose starts to decrease after the sixth week.
 This makes the longer cycle safer, and it also reduces any risk of unwanted effects that might stem from stopping the compound suddenly at a high dose.

 In short, you have to run an Anavar PCT in almost every situation (for men).
 Failing to do so may result in side effects like gynecomastia, fatigue, and severe mood swings.
 However, if you will start another cycle in fewer than 12 weeks, or if you used for two weeks or less, then PCT is not necessary.